-Often, selecting a small portion of intervals can be achieved using a query filter (see Query Filters).
+Often, selecting a small portion of intervals can be achieved using a query filter (see the Query Filters topic).
 In some cases, however, you may wish to composite data to focus on a single unit.
 There may also be issues with how drillhole data has been recorded; for example, two units have been catalogued as one, or a single unit may be divided into multiple units.